Mattb0/Space-Wars/README.md

 # Space-Wars
 A 2D shoot 'em up game inspired by 'Spacewar!.
 Written purely in C++.

-Compiled executable file can be downloaded and played from the releases.
+Compiled executable file can be downloaded from the releases [releases page-style link](https://github.com/Mattb0/Space-Wars/releases)

 An attempt was made to capture the old feeling of 'SpaceWar', but with a new look and gameplay